Chrome's multi-process architecture

-First, the --enable-strict-site-isolation flag forces a process swap on all cross-site navigations, even if this might disrupt valid script calls on some web sites.
-This mode also blocks access to cross-site cookies, which may cause compatibility issues with many web sites.
+Second, the simpler --enable-strict-site-isolation flag forces a process swap on all cross-site navigations, even if this might disrupt valid script calls on some web sites.
+This mode also blocks access to cross-site cookies (unlike --site-per-process), which may cause compatibility issues with many web sites.
 Cross-origin iframes remain in their parent process, but because of cross-site cookie blocking, such pages are unauthenticated.
 This mode is effectively usable on most web sites today.

 Site Isolation Summit 2015

 Site Isolation Overview